Approach

 I prefer to work with companies on a longer-term basis, drawing on previously agreed hours/days of my time as required by the company.

-This can be a coaching format with check-in-discussions, or working together - on demand - on concrete work packages (development/review of policies, implementation of a risk assessment, trainings, review of specific processes etc.).
+This can be a coaching format with check-in-discussions, and/or working together - on demand - on concrete work packages (development/review of policies, implementation of a risk assessment, trainings, review of specific processes etc.).

 My clients value that this model is highly flexible and resource efficient.